teoc22/ProductApp-Angular-Typescript-C-Sharp/README.md

 ```
 1. User Authentication: Secure login and registration with password management.
 2. Product Management: Add, edit, delete, and view products with detailed information.
-3. Customer Management: Associate customers with products, track orders, and manage customer information.
-4. Responsive UI: Built with Angular and Bootstrap, the UI is fully responsive and works seamlessly across different devices.
+3. Responsive UI: Built with Angular and Bootstrap, the UI is fully responsive and works seamlessly across different devices.
-5. Backend API: RESTful services built using ASP.NET Core, following best practices for scalability and maintainability.
+4. Backend API: RESTful services built using ASP.NET Core, following best practices for scalability and maintainability.
-6. Database Management: Leveraging Entity Framework Core to interact with SQL Server, ensuring data integrity and seamless migrations.
+5. Database Management: Leveraging Entity Framework Core to interact with SQL Server, ensuring data integrity and seamless migrations.

 ```